 The Human Rights Commission was set up by the Commonwealth Government in December 1981 to promote and protect human rights in Australia.
-The human rights with which it is concerned are those set out in five United Nations instruments:
+The human rights with which it is concerned are those set out in six United Nations instruments:

-- The International Covenant on Civil and Political Rights; - The Declaration of the Rights of the Child; - The Declaration on the Rights of Mentally Retarded Persons;

-- The Declaration on the Rights of Disabled Persons; and - The International Convention on the Elimination of All Forms of Racial Discrimination.
+- The International Covenant on Civil and Political Rights; - The Declaration of the Rights of the Child; - The Declaration on the Rights of Mentally Retarded Persons; - The Declaration on the Rights of Disabled Persons; - The International Convention on the Elimination of All Forms of Racial Discrimination; and - The Convention on the Elimination of All Forms of Discrimination Against Women.

-The Commission works under two Acts-the Human Rights Commission Act 1981 and the Racial Discrimination Act 1975.
+The Commission works under three Acts-the Human Rights Commission Act 1981, the Racial Discrimination Act 1975, and the Sex Discrimination Act 1984.